Step 12: RSS integration + feedreader filtering

 12b.
 RSS feeds via NetNewsWire

-NetNewsWire is a free, open-source RSS reader for macOS and iOS, with iCloud sync between both devices.
-Rather than subscribing to individual feeds, you subscribe to the single filtered feed produced by the feedreader.
+NetNewsWire is a free, open-source RSS reader for macOS and iOS.
+Rather than subscribing to individual feeds, you subscribe to the three filtered feeds produced by the feedreader.
 This way your reading list only contains items that are likely relevant, sorted by relevance score.

 Install: